-Primary and Secondary Schools serving students from Transitional Kindergarten through Grade 12 (TK-12 Schools) are trusted community partners that can help DPH improve the timeliness and impact of the Public Health response through rapid initiation of a COVID-19 Exposure Management Plan (EMP).
+Primary and Secondary Schools serving students from Kindergarten through Grade 12 (K-12 Schools) are trusted community partners that can help DPH improve the timeliness and impact of the Public Health response through rapid initiation of a COVID-19 Exposure Management Plan (EMP).
 Immediate implementation of an EMP when a single case of COVID-19 is identified at a school can accelerate the ability to contain the spread of infection and prevent outbreaks from occurring.

-The steps for managing exposures to 1, 2, and 3 or more COVID-19 cases at TK-12 Schools are described below and summarized in Appendix A. Because TK-12 Schools will vary in the level of resources available for COVID-19 exposure management, required steps are the minimum elements that must be included in the EMP.
+The steps for managing exposures to 1, 2, and 3 or more COVID-19 cases at K-12 Schools are described below and summarized in Appendix A. Because K-12 Schools will vary in the level of resources available for COVID-19 exposure management, required steps are the minimum elements that must be included in the EMP.
 Recommended steps include optional elements for exposure management where school resources are sufficient.
-The requirements and recommendations presented are specific to TK-12 instructional and non-instructional facilities serving TK-12 Schools.
-For the purposes of this plan, the word "School" applies to both TK-12 instructional and non-instructional facilities.
-Additional resources for TK-12 Schools can be located in the TK-12 School COVID-19 Toolkit.